Islamic State – Khorasan Province: External operations

 ISIS–K's third external operation, the first of which to gain high-profile international attention and produce obvious casualties, was a twin bombing on 3 January 2024 (Note: Attention: 2022 Shiraz attack in Iran might have been the third external attack, as the attacker was ethnic Tajik, and he was allegedly trained in Afghanistan) against a gathering of Iranians mourning the death of former Islamic Revolutionary Guards Corps (IRGC) Quds Force (QF) commander, Qasem Soleimani, at his grave in Kerman, Iran.
 The bloody attack killed 96, and injured 284.
 Iran responded by firing missiles into Iraq and Syria to strike ISIS, PJAK, Mossad, and Syrian Rebel targets while also firing missiles into Pakistan to strike Jaysh al-Adl targets.
-This led to the 2024 Iran–Pakistan conflict in which Pakistan responded by attacking Baloch separatist and Baloch nationalist targets in Iran.
+This led to the 2024 Iran–Pakistan conflict in which Pakistan responded by striking at Baloch separatist and Baloch nationalist targets in Iran.

 ISIS-K's fourth and most high-profile external operation was a 22 March 2024 attack by four Tajik gunmen against Russian civilians in the Crocus City Hall attack.
-The attack, claimed by ISIS–K, killed 145 and injured 551 and marked the deadliest attack on Russian soil since the Beslan school siege in 2004, and it is also the deadliest ever Islamic State attack on European soil to this day, closely followed by the 2015 Paris attacks.
+The attack, claimed by ISIS–K, killed 151 and injured 609 and marked the deadliest attack on Russian soil since the Beslan school siege in 2004, and it is also the deadliest ever Islamic State attack on European soil to this day, closely followed by the 2015 Paris attacks.
 Putin and the Russian security service, the FSB, blamed Ukraine for the attack, but did not provide evidence for the attribution.
 IS-affiliated Amaq News Agency published a video filmed by one of the attackers.

+On 27 January 2026, Azerbaijan's State Security Service announced that it had arrested three militants affiliated with ISKP who were allegedly planning an attack on the Israeli embassy in Baku.